-44There is still uncertainty on asset returns if the intermediary defaults but this is not considered in the intermediary problem due to limited liability truncating the profit functions at zero in those states.
+44. There is still uncertainty on asset returns if the intermediary defaults but this is not considered in the intermediary problem due to limited liability truncating the profit functions at zero in those states.

-45In the database of Laeven and Valencia (2012), the average cumulative output loss is 23% over the length of the crisis, which is on average two years.
+45. In the database of Laeven and Valencia (2012), the average cumulative output loss is 23% over the length of the crisis, which is on average two years.

-46Impulse response functions are expressed in basis points deviations for rates or otherwise in percent deviations from the risky-steady state for an additional 5 periods, possibly because of (unmodelled) policy mistakes: $\xi_s = 1$ for t=1 to t=6.
-The length of the crisis is unknown beforehand to the agents in the economy, although as mentioned before they observe the value of ξ_t when they make their investment decisions at t.
+46. Impulse response functions are expressed in basis points deviations for rates or otherwise in percent deviations from the risky-steady state.

+In scenario 1, the economy at the risky steady-state is hit at period t by the largest possible shock that does not trigger any default.
+In scenarios 2 and 3, the economy is hit with the smallest shock such that all levered intermediaries default.
+The difference between scenarios 2 and 3 is the length of the crisis.
+Scenario 2 is the short crisis scenario, where the crisis only carries on to the next period, $\xi_1 = 1$ .
+Scenario 3 is the "unlucky" scenario, where the crisis carries on for an additional five periods, possibly because of (unmodelled) policy mistakes: $\xi_s = 1$ for t = 1 to t = 6.
+The length of the crisis is unknown beforehand to the agents in the economy, although as mentioned before they observe the value of $\xi_t$ when they make their investment decisions at t.
 Not surprisingly, when the crisis hits there is a large decline in output.
 As expected productivity is low, only the intermediaries with the looser VaR constraints can operate.
 There is a strong fall in deposit demand due to the low expected productivity, which severely tightens the constraint.
-In equilibrium the fall in deposit demand generates a fall in funding costs due to decreased deposit rates.
-For the cases with defaults, one can observe a small initial decrease in the cut-off after an initial jump.
-This is because on impact the economy jumps to the trade-off region.
-As interest rates start rising from that point onward, the economy travels through the U-shape with the cut-off falling initially and then increasing as interest rates rise.
-The length of the crisis also has very interesting dynamic effects on wealth.
+In equilibrium, the fall in deposit demand generates a fall in funding costs due to decreased deposit rates.

+For the cases with defaults, the length of the crisis also has very interesting dynamic effects on wealth.
 Given that households expect to exit the crisis state with probability p, when exit fails to materialize in Scenario 3 they are running down their wealth and their consumption dips down (see Figure A6).
 As wealth falls, deposit rates and funding costs (see Figure 11) grow as it becomes more costly for the household to save and fund bank leverage.
 When eventually the economy exits the crisis state, household wealth is low and demand for leverage jumps, leading to a jump in funding rates to compensate households for decreased consumption today.
 This leads also to a higher risk premium as expected return to capital jumps up.
 Total leverage and investment, which had seen severe contractions start to go up again (see Figure A6).
 This effect is also present with a short crisis, but is particularly stark for the longer crisis.